 If your financial ratios differ in a material and significant way from those of other firms of the same size and in the same industry, alarm bells will ring.

 Some of the ratios that investors calculate are the acid test, also called the current ratio (current assets / current liabilities), return on assets (net income / total assets), inventory turnover, average collection period on accounts receivable etc. They may be also be interested in the cost of acquisition per customer, lifetime value of the customer ... and other extracts from your management accounts (though these aren't "financial ratios" as such).

 You need to know what financial ratios and what extracts from your management accounts investors in your sector find important, and need to know how other firms in your sector fare.
 Where your figures differ in a noticeable way from the industry average, there should be a satisfactory explanation elsewhere in your document to cover the disparity.

 If you don't already have financial ratio related data for your industry, you could try sites like BizStats, Bizminer and ProfitCents (and also the UK specific Industry-Averages).

 On a related note, presenting Monthly Recurring Revenue in a quarterly format doesn't make the numbers look better, as some business owners seem to think.
-It simply looks like you're struggling to "big up" otherwise dismal performance.
+It simply looks like you're struggling to "big up" an otherwise dismal performance.